Bookstore Finances

 Active Students: people who are committed to attending classes and office hours and doing all of the homework assignments.
 20 Active Students tickets are available.
 (Note: Active Students who are not store owners will be asked for a letter from the store owner stating that the support the student taking the course and are willing to listen to feedback from homework assessments.)

 This course consists of 13 live online classes via Zoom and discussions, chat, and office hours via Discord.
 Homework is assigned for each class and will be reviewed by an instructor and feedback given, although there are no grades for this course.
-Students are expected to attend the live classes and complete all homework assignments to get the most out of this course.
+Active students are expected to attend the live classes and complete all homework assignments to get the most out of this course.

 Registration Requirements